 How the new stadium may have looked

-Southend United's financial problems linked with stadium U-turn
+Southend United's financial problems linked to stadium U-turn

 Those ambitious ideas were then downgraded to a 16,226-seater stadium, with plans for a hotel also dropped, but the new report recently approved by the Council will see 1,300 homes built on the Fossetts Farm site instead.